Cyberghxst/AOI-6-ESM/README.md

 # AOI v6: ESM
-This is a AOI.js v6 bot using ESM modules.
+This is a AOI.js v6 bot using EcmaScript Modules.

 ## Setup
 ```javascript